The Madelung Problem of Finite Crystals: Introduction

 As demonstrated in Tab.~\ref{tab:cscl} for CsCl, incorporating Eqs.~\eqref{eq:bound} and~\eqref{eq:corr} accelerates convergence from ${\cal O}(K^{-2})$ (CS) to ${\cal O}(K^{-4})$ (EC).
 Remarkably, the EC method achieves $3\times 10^{-4}$ accuracy with the minimal supercell ($p=1, K=3$), and delivers nine-digit precision at $p=60$---all without renormalization.

 Table~\ref{tab:vec3} shows that, the correction scheme maintains high accuracy (better than $10^{-8}$ at $p=20$) across a range of displacement vectors, confirming its robustness for arbitrary displacements.
 As detailed later, the two-ion configuration serves as a fundamental building block for the Madelung problem: for crystals with multi-atom unit cells (e.g., the crystal structures in Tab.~\ref{tab:unit}), the total Madelung constant is obtained by linearly superposing contributions from all symmetry-inequivalent ion pairs, each evaluated via the direct sum in Eq.~\eqref{eq:pw} and corrected analytically using $\nu_{\rm b} + \nu_{\rm corr}$.
 This additive property, combined with the ${\cal O}(p^{-4})$ convergence of every term, enables a truly analytical, renormalization-free evaluation of Madelung constants---even for complex ionic structures such as NaCl, ZnS, CaF$_2$ and CaTiO$_3$.

-In the following, we provide rigorous derivations of $\nu_{\rm b}({\mathbf r}|{\mathbf s})$ and $\nu_{\rm corr}({\mathbf r},p|{\mathbf s})$ for a general orthogonal lattice.
+In the following, we first illustrate the essential meaning of Eq.~\eqref{eq:pw} for a simple cubic lattice by comparing two cubic crystals in Section~\ref{sec:twocube} and by comparing cubic and cuboid crystals in Section~\ref{sec:cuboid}, respectively.
+Rigorous derivations of $\nu_{\rm b}({\mathbf r}|{\mathbf s})$ and $\nu_{\rm corr}({\mathbf r},p|{\mathbf s})$ for a general orthogonal lattice are provided in Section~\ref{sec:general}.
 While $\nu_{\rm b}({\mathbf r}|{\mathbf s})$ admits a closed-form expression for crystals with arbitrary aspect ratios, the explicit closed-form expression $\nu_{\rm corr}({\mathbf r},p|{\mathbf s})$ in Eq.~\eqref{eq:corr} is derived for cubic crystals in a cubic lattice.
-Nevertheless, this formulation is sufficient to compute highly accurate Madelung constants for a broad set of benchmark structures---requiring only minimal computational effort.
+Nevertheless, Section~\ref{sec:app} demonstrates that this formulation is sufficient to compute highly accurate Madelung constants for a broad set of benchmark structures---requiring only minimal computational effort.
+Finally, we draw conclusions in Section~\ref{sec:con} and provide evaluations of selected integrals in the Appendix and in the Supporting Information.